-If you're looking for anime similar to Requiem From The Darkness, you might like these titles.
+If you're looking for similar to Requiem from the Darkness, you might like these titles.
 All recommendations are made by Anime-Planet users like you!

 Tachibana Sakon is a skilled puppeteer with an unusual hobby: solving murders.
 Along with Ukon, a one-of-a-kind puppet made in the Meiji era, Sakon manages to find himself in a variety of life-threatening situations.
 Join the duo as they put their detective skills to the test in terrifying cases of revenge, malice, and murder.

 Both 100 Stories and Ayatsuri Sakon share a creepy and strange mood.
 They contain many mysteries that need to be peeled back in order to grasp the truth of human nature.
 If you like strange creepy anime full of strange and fascinating characters, these are the shows for you.

 Ayatsuri Sakon and Hundred Stories both excel in the field of horror.
 While AS is about a detective, HS is also about detective work of sorts... finding stories to publish in a book.
 Regardless, both have a certain flair and knack at making your skin crawl, while keeping you terribly entertained and enthralled.

 When the last two remaining members of the Ghost Tribe died, they left with them Kitarou - a one-eyed ghoulish child with a sinister cackle and a penchant for the supernatural.
 From day to day Kitarou tries his best to fit in at school (while failing miserably), thwart the fiendish schemes of the crude and rude Rat Man, and get the attention of the lovely and kind Neko Girl. with the help of his father-turned-talking-eyeball and his nervous and confused caretaker, Kitarou must learn to be the best Ghost Tribe heir that he can be!